 For instance, a beverage brand may shoot its lifestyle shots at the beach, in a party atmosphere, at a bar, at a football game, and it may shoot a medium to a large group of different people to showcase the feeling of community, happiness, and entertainment.
 This will also allow them to target different customer segments.

 10. Don’t be afraid of close ups and angles

 The purpose of having images of your product is to give your customers a real-life sense of it.
 In a store, people look, hold, bend, try, and emulate the use of your product.
 Therefore, a valuable product photography tip is to present you are “doing” that for them through the pictures you are showcasing.

 Most product photography is shot at eye level; another approach is shooting from above.
 Both of these work great, but make sure you are covering multiple angles too!

 The more angles and closeups, the better immersive experience you can give your consumers.

 An often overlooked aspect is one’s page loading time.
 The larger the image on your website, the slower the page load speed.
 Therefore, among our product photography tips is to always make sure you optimize the size of your images – of course, without losing quality.

 People will not wait more than one minute for your website to load, strive to find the right balance.

 Bonus: Cherrydeck Branded Stock

-Creating product photography for your brand by hiring someone or doing it yourself is an investment.
+Although having all these product photography tips is useful, creating product photography for your brand by hiring someone is an investment.